 So, the predictability will help you be more accurate, be more honest—all of that will come from the quarterly checkup.
 You’ll see that what you’re spending is what you’re spending.
 You’ll adjust accordingly and you’ll keep moving forward.

 So, I’d encourage you to kind of give your budget a good hard look in the next couple of days.
 Do it under the guise of a quarterly checkup.
-I know some of you look at it daily — you’re great and weird.
-But for those of you that don’t, give it a good hard look and see if there aren’t some things that you’ve learned in the short little past couple of months, and ask yourself if that doesn’t change your planning going forward.
+I know some of you look at it daily—you’re great and weird.
+But for those of you that don’t, give it a good hard look and see if there aren’t some things that you’ve learned in the past couple of months, and ask yourself if that doesn’t change your planning going forward.